abitofhelp/zoneinfo_ada/docs/formal/software_requirements_specification.md

 ### 2.1 Product Perspective

 Zoneinfo is a library designed to be imported by Ada applications requiring timezone-aware datetime operations.
-It builds upon the tzif library for timezone data and provides a higher-level API for datetime manipulation.
+It integrates with the tzif library for timezone data and provides a higher-level API abstraction.

 ```
 ┌─────────────────────────────────────────────────────────┐